adnanebrahimi/blog/cl24cgvk1013nopnv6gys29mv.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1650259072769/QQDC9bTDU.png)

 After fixing the default import, now it's time to do the magic.
-We now detect bots and run the application as SSR otherwise, run the application as CSR
+We now detect bots and run the application as SSR otherwise, run the application as CSR.

 ```ts
 // All regular routes use the Universal engine